Home Federal Bank: History

 Home Federal Bank was originally chartered on March 20, 1929, as Home Federal Savings Association.
 Since 1992 the organization has operated under a federal savings bank charter with the name, Home Federal Savings Bank.
 The name changed in 2001 to Home Federal Bank.
 Home Federal Bank is a wholly owned subsidiary of HF Financial Corp., which is traded on the NASDAQ under the symbol “HFFC.”
 The home office is located at 225 South Main Avenue, in Sioux Falls, South Dakota.

+Alerus Financial Corporation (Alerus), based in Grand Forks, North Dakota, and HMNF Financial Inc., based in Rochester, Minnesota, and parent company of Home Federal Savings Bank (Home Federal), announced a merger agreement on May 15, 2024.

 Parent company

 HF Financial Corp. has assets totaling $987.2 million and stockholders’ equity of $1.2 billion (as of March 31, 2013).
 The company is the largest publicly traded financial institution based in South Dakota.
 HF Financial Corp., the parent company for financial service companies, including Home Federal Bank, Mid America Capital Services, Inc., Hometown Insurors, Inc., and HF Financial Group, Inc. The combination of these companies employs over 300 people.